 Foreign tax relief

-Australian-resident individuals (who are not temporary residents) are subject to Australian tax on their worldwide income, with a foreign income tax offset allowed for most foreign income taxes paid to the extent of Australian tax payable on foreign sourced and foreign taxed amounts.
+Australian-resident individuals (who are not temporary residents) are subject to Australian tax on their worldwide income, with a foreign income tax offset (FITO) allowed for most foreign income taxes paid to the extent of Australian tax payable on foreign sourced and foreign taxed amounts.
 Such offsets are, subject to some additional restrictions, also available to non-residents.

 Australia has tax treaties with many countries throughout the world.
 Under the treaties some forms of income are exempt from tax or qualify for reduced rates.
 These include royalties, dividends, and capital gains.